phrm000/ldc-jucara/README.md

 ![Demo](/res/Demo.gif)

 > Heads up: When hovering over inputs the draw function is paused, which means that your drawing will only work after you have made the changes and left that area with your mouse

-After you are done creating your artwork proceed to right-click above the canvas to save its image.
+After creating your artwork right-click above the canvas to save its image.
 It will look like this:

 ![Example](/res/Image_example.png)

 > On future releases a button for those operations is planned, please continue with the instructions above for the current state of the project

 ## Code of Conduct
-A code of conduct is a document that establishes expectations for the behavior of your project’s contributors.
-The text is usually stored in the CODE_OF_CONDUCT file at the project's root, for more information read this page.

 > We expect everyone participating in our project to follow a Code of Conduct.
 Please read it [here](CODE_OF_CONDUCT.md).